PhD in Agricultural Science

 Current position: Aggregated Researcher, Head of Entomology Laboratories at National Center for Animals and Plant Health (CENSA), Cuba

-Due to the importance of her research, she has been highly recognized by the media and has received awards from several institutions, such as the Academy of Sciences of Cuba, the Ministry of Agriculture Award and the Ministry of Science’s Technology and Environment Award for Young Researchers in Agricultural Sciences in 2014.
-The Green Talent award in 2015 helped her to expand her academic network and she now collaborates regularly with German organizations.
+Due to the importance of Heyker´s research, she has been highly recognised by the media and has received awards from several institutions, such as the Academy of Sciences of Cuba, the Ministry of Agriculture, and the Ministry of Science’s Technology and Environment.

 CV as submitted for the Green Talents award (2015):